 We had seen a couple of authorised photos and heard from others that had been that it was an amazing experience.
-We knew it was a land artwork by Walter De Maria that was completed in the 1970s called the Lightning Field and that it was a field of poles that were supposed to attract lightning.
+We knew it was a land artwork by Walter De Maria that was completed in the 1970s called the Lightning Field and that it was a field of poles that attract lightning.
 We also knew we were to stay overnight at a cabin located beside the field.

 Part of why we knew so little is that visitors are asked not to take photos of it and until relatively recently its location had been kept off Google Maps.
 It seemed wrong to Google too much about what to expect.
 We do now have the beautiful book that has been produced about the Lightning Field, which means so much more not that we have experienced it.